understanding-the-connected-home/book/05 VUCA in your home.md

 > U = Uncertainty.
 The lack of predictability, the prospects for surprise, and the sense of awareness and understanding of issues and events.

 As William Gibson famously wrote, the street finds its own uses for technology.
 Clay Shirky stated that (communications) tools don't get socially interesting until they get technologically boring.

-Both apply to the connected home: We simply do not know yet how users/residents will use the tools that are becoming available, that help bring connectivity into homes.
+Both statements apply to the connected home: We simply do not know yet how users/residents will use the tools that are becoming available.
 It will be interesting to watch, but it is largely unpredictable.
 We need to factor in a lot of unpredicability if we want to make sense of this emerging space.

 > C = Complexity.
 The multiplex of forces, the confounding of issues and the chaos and confusion that surround an organization.

 Replace "organization" with "connected home" and you get the idea.
 There are many powers at play (and yet more to come), and there will be layers upon layers of networks and connectivity.

 With those come complex interrelations and dependencies, and in turn challenges and opportunities we can hardly anticipate (but of course we need to try).
 Unintended consequences, both good and bad.
 This will be particularly interesting to see play out across various cultural and political contexts: Almost certainly the needs, wishes and rules for a connected home in the Bay Area will vary hugely from those in suburban Paris or inner-city New Delhi.

 > A = Ambiguity.
 The haziness of reality, the potential for misreads, and the mixed meanings of conditions; cause-and-effect confusion.